alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 **Kayak in the fjords or go fishing**

 There are different tour starting from the villages, mainly from Reine.
-Having an totally outstanding nature experience
+Having a totally outstanding nature experience

 ![](/images/benjamin-davies-mqn-ev9rnly-unsplash.jpg)